stleary/JSON-java/README.md

 ````

-**Build tools for building the package and executing the unit tests**
+**Tools to build the package and execute the unit tests**

-The test suite can be executed with Maven by running:
+Execute the test suite with Maven:
 ```
 mvn clean test
 ```

-The test suite can be executed with Gradlew by running:
+Execute the test suite with Gradlew:

 ```
 gradlew clean build test